Unified coupled-channel description for the five near-threshold structures $\psi(3770)$, $G(3900)$, $R(3760)$, $R(3780)$ and $R(3810)$ from $e^+e^-$ annihilation

 with $k_{D\bar{D}}=\sqrt{2\mu_{D\bar{D}}E_{D\bar{D}}}$.
 Although the square root function could, in principle, produce a cusp, the coupling $f_{D\bar{D}}$ is in $P$-wave, leading to the behavior $f_{D\bar{D}} \approx a k_{D\bar{D}}$ as $E_{D\bar{D}}\to 0$.
 Consequently, the imaginary part is suppressed by $f^\dagger_{D\bar{D}}f_{D\bar{D}}\propto (2\mu_{D\bar{D}}E_{D\bar{D}})$, rendering the cusp effect negligible.
 This contrasts sharply with the case of an $S$-wave coupling, where $f^\dagger_if_i\approx \text{constant}$ and a pronounced cusp appears.

-Since direct $c\bar{c}$-non-open-charm hadron coupling cannot produce a noticeable threshold structure, we instead introduce a coupling between the $D\bar{D}$ and non-open-charm hadron channels, corresponding to a rescattering process $D\bar{D}\to {\rm nOCH}$.
+Since direct $c\bar{c}$-nonopen-charm hadron coupling cannot produce a noticeable threshold structure, we instead introduce a coupling between the $D\bar{D}$ and nonopen-charm hadron channels, corresponding to a rescattering process $D\bar{D}\to {\rm nOCH}$.
 This is modeled by

 where $q$ is the momentum of the $D\bar{D}$ system and $Y_1^1$ is the spherical harmonic function.
-The momentum dependence of non-open-charm hadron channels can be neglected due to their lower thresholds.
-This form captures two essential features: (1) the $P$-wave nature of the coupling to the vector charmonium state, leading to $V_{nOCH,D\bar{D}}\propto qY_1^{1*}(\Omega_q)$ as $q\to 0$; and (2) the characteristic momentum scale $\Lambda_{nOCH}$ of the rescattering.
-The $T$-matrix for non-open-charm hadron production is then
+The momentum dependence of nonopen-charm hadron channels can be neglected due to their lower thresholds.
+This form captures two essential features: (1) the $P$-wave nature of the coupling to the vector charmonium state, leading to $V_{\text{nOCH},D\bar{D}}\propto qY_1^{1*}(\Omega_q)$ as $q\to 0$; and (2) the characteristic momentum scale $\Lambda_{\text{nOCH}}$ of the rescattering.
+The $T$-matrix for nonopen-charm hadron production is then

-where $T_{D\bar{D},e^+e^-}$ is taken from Eq.~\eqref{eq:TDD}.
-To model the collective effect of multiple non-open-charm hadron channels with thresholds well below $D\bar{D}$, we introduce an effective two-body channel with
+where $T_{D\bar{D},e^+e^-}$ is approximated by the amplitude in Eq.~\eqref{eq:TDD}\footnote{Strictly speaking, the $T_{D\bar{D},e^+e^-}$ should be obtained by solving the full LS equation, including the $V_{\text{nOCH},D\bar{D}}$ interaction.
+However, this requires knowledge of the explicit momentum dependence of nOCH channel $V_{\text{nOCH},D\bar{D}}(\vect{p}_{\text{nOCH}},\vect{p}_{D\bar{D}})$, which introduces additional parameters.
+As a first-order approximation, we can approximate $T_{D\bar{D},e^+e^-}$ as the $T$ matrix calculated in the absence of $V_{\text{nOCH},D\bar{D}}$.
+Additional discussion of the full LS equation is provided in SM~\cite{Supplemental}.}.
+To model the collective effect of multiple nonopen-charm hadron channels with thresholds well below $D\bar{D}$, we introduce an effective two-body channel with

-In addition to the $R(3760)$ near the $D\bar{D}$ threshold, a small peak-like structure $R(3810)$ is observed around 3.81 GeV in the non-open-charm hadron channel, just above the $h_c\pi\pi$ threshold and with no counterpart in $D\bar{D}$.
+In addition to the $R(3760)$ near the $D\bar{D}$ threshold, a small peaklike structure $R(3810)$ is observed around 3.81 GeV in the nonopen-charm hadron channel, just above the $h_c\pi\pi$ threshold and with no counterpart in $D\bar{D}$.
 This suggests a contribution from $e^+e^-\to h_c\pi\pi$.
 We therefore include an $h_c\pi\pi$ channel in the model.
 Lacking theoretical constraints on its coupling to $c\bar{c}$ states, and noting that the bare $\psi(1D)$ mass (3.82 GeV) is close to the $h_c\pi\pi$ threshold, we introduce a $\psi(1D)$-$h_c\pi\pi$ coupling.
 Assuming the two pions are in relative $P$-wave ($L_{\pi\pi}=1$), the transition matrix element as

 where $\vect{q}$ is the $h_c$ momentum in the c.m. frame, and $\vect{p}$ is the relative momentum between the pions.
 The contribution to the $T$-matrix is

 where $f_{h_c\pi\pi}=(0,f_{1D,h_c\pi\pi}(\vect{q},\vect{p}),0)$, since couplings of $\psi(2S/3S)$ to $h_c\pi\pi$ are neglected.
 The full $T$-matrix is approximated as